francois-gm/go-kabk/2022-2023-go4-thesis-assignment/11-optimizing/README.md

 2. [How properties affect page rendering](#2-how-properties-affect-page-rendering-)
 3. [Prefixing properties and property browser support](#3-prefixing-properties-and-property-browser-support)

+### In short

+- **Use .jpg for images**, avoid .png over 500kb (and use only for transparency or if file is smaller than .jpg), avoid .gif over 500kb (and use only for moving or if smaller than .jpg).
+- Consider using .svg files (yes!) instead of .png files
+- **Compress your .jpg with Photoshop** using the **'Save for Web (Legacy)'** option (under File->Export), [Shift]+[Alt]+[Cmd]+[S].
+- If 'Save for Web (Legacy)' is not available, use **'Export As'** (under File->Export).
+- Your **images should not be too big in relationship with the space they occupy**.
+- If you use the html `<video>` tag, export your video to .mp4 -> https://cloudconvert.com/mp4-converter and **adjust the quality so you are at under 8mb per minute.**
+- Same applies with the `<audio>` tag, use .mp3 -> https://online-audio-converter.com and **adjust so you're under 1mb / minute.**
+- If your media file is verrrrrrrrrrrrry heavy, consider using Vimeo, YouTube or Soundcloud and embed it on your website using the provided embed code.
+Some of these services provide an API to control play/pause, volume, etc, through Javascript.
+- If your page is really image-heavy, consider implementing your images with a lazyload: https://afarkas.github.io/lazysizes/index.html, or the browser's default lazy loading option (https://web.dev/browser-level-image-lazy-loading/)
+- Use a CDN (Content Delivery Network) to deliver your media files: https://cloudinary.com/ (cloudinary has a free tier, [documentation](https://cloudinary.com/documentation/image_optimization)).
+Imagekit.io too -> https://imagekit.io/use-cases/file-upload/

 ## 1. Proper files ressource size

 If one assumes that among a website's goals, **communication** takes precedence over **archiving**, then optimal page load and appropriate ressoure size are indeed important.
 Most designers/developers, still, would also find important to avoid too much quality loss.
 So, it's mostly about finding a *sweet spot* between what's good for the viewer's device and internet connection and what's good for their eyes as well.